SohamGovande/ClassCloak/README.md

 ## ClassCloak: a free, open-source obfuscator for Java bytecode

-ClassCloak aims to be the best free, robust, yet powerful obfuscator for your Java programs.
+ClassCloak aims to be the best free, robust, and powerful obfuscator for your Java programs.

 # The Why